 Our firm concentrates on helping independent inventors and small to mid-size technology companies exclude the competition by securing strong patent protection and trademark protection for their novel products and processes.
-We also provide licensing and negotiation assistance to improve the generation of client revenues and… Continue reading
+We also provide licensing and negotiation assistance to improve the… Continue reading

 A patent is a grant that is issued by the United States Government that gives ...